dusk-gg/dusk/docs/docs/how-it-works/server-side-logic.md

 Rune has created an eslint plugin to give warnings for potentially unsafe code directly in your editor!
 If you're using the Rune quickstart template created using `npx rune-games-cli@latest create`, then this eslint plugin is already set up for you.
 If not, then follow the steps below.

-Add the plugin to the extends section of your `eslint.config.mjs` configuration file:
+Add the plugin to your `eslint.config.mjs` configuration file:

 ```js
 import runePlugin from "rune-sdk/eslint.js"